 It took me several weeks of careful research before settling on the Pelican Air 1535 as the right protective hard case for my needs.
-I kept coming back to the 1535 because it had a number of key advantages.
+There are plenty of excellent hard cases out there, but I kept coming back to the Pelican 1535 AIR because it had a number of unique advantages over the competition.

 The Pelican Air 1535 isn’t the cheapest but it is the lightest carry-on legal professional hard case on the market.
 It is also the most versatile in terms of configuration options.
 Pricing starts around $237(see latest price) It is waterproof( down to 2 meters), shock-proof, and guaranteed for life even if you damage it.

 I put this in-depth Pelican Air 1535 review together to help folks like me decide if it is right for them too.
 For some, this case may be more than they need.
 If so, I’ve also included some Pelican Air 1535 alternatives worth considering at the end of this article.

 Pelican Air 1535 Specs